By Globalization Partners

 - Employee rights

-A great way to ensure happy employees is clearly defining their break times, eating hours, the process for requesting days off, etc.
+A great way to ensure happy employees is clearly defining their break times, eating hours, the process for requesting days off, etc. Individuals need to understand what their rights are, both as employees and as remote workers, and where there might be any difference between the two states.

 - Company mission and vision